ps-george/ansi_c_compiler/3-compiler-documentation.md

 ### Limitation 1

 Every use of any variable involves loading them from the stack into a register, and then storing them back on the stack.
-This is probably the slowest possible way to manage variable binding, but the was very easy to implement.
+This is probably the slowest and least memory efficient way of managing variable binding in terms of runtime speed and memory usage, but was very easy to implement.

-_50 words or less_
+_50 words_

 ### Limitation 2

-The strategy of using unused temporary registers when new, more complicated functionality requires more register usage will eventually lead to registers being quite randomly allocated for different uses.
+The strategy of using unused temporary registers when new, more complicated functionality requires more register usage will eventually lead to registers being quite randomly 'reserved' for different uses, and eventually all used up.
 It would be better to plan out register usage from the beginning.

-_50 words or less_
+_45 words_

 Reflection